FROM JEKYLL TO PELICAN

 pelicanconf.py

-file and generates a _redirects
+file and generates the _redirects

-file at the root of the site. {%- for src, dst in REDIRECTS.items() %}
+file: {%- for src, dst in REDIRECTS.items() %}

 {{ src }} {{dst}} 301